DavisQBio/semester-biology/readings/R-03-dplyr.md

 Packages in R are basically sets of additional functions that let you do more stuff.
-The functions we've been using so far, like `str()` or `data.frame()`, come built into R; packages give you access to more of them.
+The functions we've been using so far, like `str()` or `data.frame()`, come built into R; packages give you access to more functions.
 Before you use a package for the first time you need to install it on your machine, and then you should import it in every subsequent R session when you need it.
-You should already now install the **`tidyverse`** package.
+You should now install the **`tidyverse`** package, if you haven't already done so.

 ``` {.r}
 ##Only run this if you haven't already installed it